Why make games on Scratch?

 Even though these two games are totally different, they share the same core functions.
 By creating a project that meets these two requirements, you can easily create your own game!

-The best way to start this process is to begin planning things out.
+The best way to start this game development process is to begin planning things out.

 Step 1: Start with a Plan